SwiftyBeaver/SwiftyBeaver/README.md

 <br/>

-### CocoaPods (deprecated)
+### CocoaPods (soon deprecated)

-We discontinued support for CocoaPods due to its issues with latest Xcode and Swift versions.
-For SwiftyBeaver 1.4.0 or newer please use Carthage or SPM instead.
+We plan to discontinue the support for CocoaPods due to its issues with latest Xcode and Swift versions at the end of 2018.
+Please use Carthage or SPM instead to stay on top of new SwiftyBeaver releases.

-To use [CocoaPods](https://cocoapods.org) with SwiftyBeaver 1.3.0 or older with Xcode 8 just add this to your Podfile:
+To use [CocoaPods](https://cocoapods.org) with SwiftyBeaver 1.3.0 just add this to your Podfile:

 Swift 3 & 4:
 ``` Swift